toptensoftware/clargs/readme.md

 });
 ```

-The `showArgs` function aligns the arguments and descriptions into two columns, wrapping the right description column at the terminal width (if output to a console terminal).
+The `showArgs` function aligns the arguments and descriptions into two columns, wrapping the right description column at the terminal width (if output is being sent to a console terminal).

 ## License